How to Create Restore Point in Windows 7 (2 Ways)

 Therefore, you may want a deeper layer of protection, just think about it as a permanent restore point in Windows 7.

-Permanent Restore Point in Windows 7 to Protect Your PC
+Up-to-date Restore Point in Windows to Protect Your PC

 To protect your computer from serious issues like file system corruption, ransomware infection, hard drive failure, you should create a permanent restore point in Windows 7 with free backup software like AOMEI Backupper Standard.